 Lime has been used for its potent antibacterial properties [source].

-Mandarin has a scent that promotes happiness, and it smells wonderful combined with lavender and lime.
+The scent of mandarins promotes happiness, and it smells wonderful combined with lavender and lime.

 Diffuse this combination of essential oils: